MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 - D) Use a user account with the Project Viewer role on the Cloud Dataproc cluster to read the batch files and write to BigQuery

 **Memorize:** `C) Use a service account with the ability to read the batch files and to write to BigQuery`

-**Quick reason:** Use a service account with the ability to read the batch files and to write to BigQuery

 <details>
 <summary>Full explanation</summary>